 Come enjoy the acres of pasture.
-Many units arrive on Tuesday or Wednesday and stay until Sunday.
-Over 600 camping units "rough it".
+Many units arrive the weekend prior to the rodeo and stay until Sunday following the rodeo.
+Over 800 camping units "rough it".
 There are no electrical hookups, although non-drinking water is provided.
 Families enjoy cooking over a campfire, horseback riding, wide open spaces, and exciting rodeo performances!
 Over the weekend there are many fun family events in town and at the rodeo grounds.
 No pets of any kind or horses are allowed inside the rodeo arena.

 If you'd rather not camp, but would like to stay in the area, we have provided a list of

 $10.00 per adult (over the age of 12)

 1) Do not burn waste, plastic, cans, glass, furniture, etc. in your campfire.

 2) Absolutely no burning upholstered couches, chairs or other household furniture.
 These items are not allowed on the rodeo grounds.
 Only camping and patio furniture is allowed.

 3) Campfires must be contained, controlled, and no larger than 3’ in diameter.
 Fires deemed too large by rodeo security will be extinguished.

 4) No digging of fire pits.

 1) Each encircled compound of campers must include adequate space for a full-size emergency response vehicle to access the interior area of your compound.
 Do not completely enclose your compound.